 Bridson and the author recently showed that any homomorphism from an irreducible lattice $\Lambda$ in a higher-rank semisimple Lie group to $\outn$ has finite image \cite{BW2010}.
 A direct translation of this result cannot hold for an arbitrary RAAG, as $\mathbb{Z}^n$ is a RAAG and $\out(\mathbb{Z}^n)=\gln$.
-However, Margulis' supperrigidity implies that if $\Lambda \to \gln$ is a map with infinite image, then the real rank of the Lie group containing $\Lambda$ must be less than or equal to $n-1$, the real rank of $\SL_n(\mathbb{R})$.
+However, Margulis' superrigidity implies that if $\Lambda \to \gln$ is a map with infinite image, then the real rank of the Lie group containing $\Lambda$ must be less than or equal to $n-1$, the real rank of $\SL_n(\mathbb{R})$.
 The aim of this paper is to show that we may effectively bound the rank of an irreducible lattice acting on $A_\G$, and that this bound is determined by obvious copies of $\slm$ in $\outg$.
 We will describe these copies now.
 Suppose that $\G'$ is a subgraph of $\G$ which is a clique (i.e. any two vertices of $\G'$ are connected by an edge).
-A free abelian subgroup of rank $m$ in $A_\G$ does not imply there exists a copy of $\slm$ in $\outg$, however if the set of vertices adjacent to $v \in \G'$ is independent of $v$ then the natural embedding $\mathbb{Z}^{|V(\G')|} \to A_\G$ induces an injection $\SL_{|V(\G')|}(\mathbb{Z})\to \outg$.
-Define the $\SL$--dimension of $\outg$, written $d_{SL}(\outg)$, to be the number of vertices in the largest such graph $\G'$.
+A free abelian subgroup of rank $m$ in $A_\G$ does not imply there exists a copy of $\slm$ in $\outg$, however if every vertex of $\G'$ has the same star then the natural embedding $\mathbb{Z}^{|V(\G')|} \to A_\G$ induces an injection $\SL_{|V(\G')|}(\mathbb{Z})\to \outg$.
+Define the $\SL$--dimension of $\G$, written $d_{SL}(\G)$, to be the number of vertices in the largest such subgraph $\G'$.

 \begin{reptheorem}{t:lr} Let $G$ be a real semisimple Lie group with finite centre, no compact factors, and $\rrank G \geq 2$.
 Let $\Lambda$ be an irreducible lattice in $G$.
-If $\rrank G \geq d_{SL}(\outg)$, then every homomorphism $f:\Lambda \to \outg$ has finite image. \end{reptheorem}
+If $\rrank G \geq d_{SL}(\G)$, then every homomorphism $f:\Lambda \to \outg$ has finite image. \end{reptheorem}

+A motivating example is the irreducible lattice $\SL_n(\mathbb{Z})$ in the real semisimple Lie group $\SL_n(\mathbb{R})$ of real rank $\rrank \SL_n(\mathbb{R}) = n-1$.
+The theory of discrete subgroups of Lie groups is mostly used in a black-box fashion in this paper, so if one wishes this paper can be read with only this example in mind.
+Witte-Morris \cite{W-M} has written a geometrically flavoured introduction to lattices where the reader may find definitions for the terms in Theorem~\ref{t:lr}.

-Note that $\dsl(\gln)=n$ and $\dsl(\outn)=1$.
-Our previous observation that $\outg$ contains a copy of $SL_m(\mathbb{Z})$ for $m=\dsl(\outg)$ tells us that the bound on $\rrank G$ given in Theorem \ref{t:lr} is the best that one can provide.
-The above theorem is deduced from the previously mentioned results for $\outn$ and $\sln$, combined with the following general algebraic criterea:
+Our previous observation that $\outg$ contains a copy of $SL_m(\mathbb{Z})$ for $m=\dsl(\G)$ tells us that the bound on $\rrank G$ given in Theorem \ref{t:lr} is the best that one can provide.
+The above theorem is deduced from the previously mentioned results of Bridson and the author for $\outn$ and of Margulis for $\sln$, combined with the following general algebraic criteria: